C4l1b4n/Active-Directory-Ansible-Lab/scenarios/scenario1/README.md

 need to be configured accordingly.

-NOTE: dc01 is the Root Domain Controller, dc02 is the Child Domain Controller; to swap the hosts, change "DCs_root" and "DCs_child" groups.
+NOTE: dc01 is the Root Domain Controller, dc02 is the Child Domain Controller.

 ### 3 - Configure vars.yml